 Love is central to who God is and what we are called to do.
 Yet this love that we are called to have we are incapable of producing on our own.
 The spirit of God produces it through us.

-How To Apply 2 Timothy 1:7 To Your Life
+How 2 Timothy 1:7 Applies To Your Life

-But Timothy wasn’t to do this on his own strength.
-If he tried he would surely fail.
-He was to look to God.
+But Timothy was not to do this on his own strength; he was to look to God.
 And the promise is if he does that he will have strength, love, and self-discipline.
 In other words, God will give him everything he needs to get through whatever is in front of him.

-The same promise is true for you today.
-I don’t know what’s in front of you, it might be something scary, difficult, uncomfortable, or intimidating.
+The same promise is true for us today.
+I don’t know what’s in front of you; it might be something scary, difficult, uncomfortable, or intimidating.
 It might seem like it’s impossible to get through.
 And on your own it very well might be.
 But with God you can and will.

-The meaning of 2 Timothy 1:7 is to look to God for our strength.
+The meaning of 2 Timothy 1:7 challenges us to look to God for our strength.
 In 2 Corinthians 12:9 Paul tells us that in our weakness God is strong.
 When we admit our own shortcomings and look to God he will sustain us.

 So, how do you apply 2 Timothy 1:7 to your life?
 Focus on God.
 Lean into his spirit.

-Each of us are uniquely wired and will connect with God in different ways.
+Each of us is uniquely wired and will connect with God in different ways.
 Find a few ways that you connect with God.
 Then do it regularly.